Printable Version in PDF Format (Get Adobe Acrobat)

 Accountability

-The Chief of Police, Dean of Students and the Associate Vice President for Human Resources Program.
+The Chief of Police, Dean of Students, and the Associate Vice President for Human Resources/HRO.

 Applicability

-This policy applies to all University students, faculty, University staff, tenants, volunteers, and visitors on the main Camarillo campus only.
-This policy does not apply to the University Glen residential community and Town Center.
+This policy applies to all University students, faculty, University staff, tenants, volunteers, and visitors on the main campus only.
+This policy does not apply to the University Glen and Anacapa Canyon residential communities and Town Center.

 Definition(s)